Designing the Parliament

 Today in the Legislative Council

-For detailed and up to date information during the sitting day see the draft Minutes (progressively published over the day).
+Please note, the above is a guide only and is subject to change.
+For detailed and up to date information see the draft Minutes (progressively published over the day).

 School and Booked Tours